docs

 This section explains how to prepare OAuth credentials for use with vuMailKit.

-OAuth is commonly required for modern Microsoft 365, Outlook.com, Google, and Gmail accounts. vuMailKit includes built-in OAuth support and helper functions, but the developer must still obtain provider credentials from Microsoft or Google before those flows can be used in an application.
+OAuth is commonly required for modern Microsoft 365, Outlook.com, Google, and Gmail accounts. vuMailKit includes built-in OAuth support and helper functions, but the normal Clarion developer path is the vuMailKit Email Setup Wizard, not hand-coded OAuth flow work.

 OAuth credentials are entered in the vuMailKit global template.